What is ACTI’s Mission?

 This course is conducted twice a year, in February and in August for 6 weeks each, 4 weeks in Chiang Mai and 2 weeks in Singapore.

 ACTI’s pool of 22 trainers and lecturers come from many different countries as well as from different mission agencies.
 All the lecturers are practitioners in the mission field with extensive missionary experiences.
 Each one will be able to utilise their experiences to teach and help the trainees to experience and feel what life will be like on the field.

 Louis graduated with a MA in Intercultural Studies (Biola University).
-They have two children studying in UK – Justin doing his MA in English Literary Studies while Jeremy is a first year International Relations undergraduate student.
+They have two children, both in UK – Justin is doing a one-year internship with King’s Church at Durham after graduating from his MA studies while Jeremy is a 2nd year undergraduate student in London.